krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

 ### Deleting a Node

-As shown below, deleting a node in a linked list is also very convenient, **requiring only the change of one node's reference (pointer)**.
+As shown in the figure, deleting a node from a linked list is also very easy, **involving only the modification of a single node's reference (pointer)**.

-Note that although node `P` still points to `n1` after the deletion operation is completed, it is no longer accessible when traversing the list, meaning `P` is no longer part of the list.
+It's important to note that even though node `P` continues to point to `n1` after being deleted, it becomes inaccessible during linked list traversal.
+This effectively means that `P` is no longer a part of the linked list.

 ![Linked List Node Deletion](linked_list.assets/linkedlist_remove_node.png)